Apache - Disable SSL 2.0, SSL 3.0 and opt fore a modern safe SSL config

 grep -r SSLEngine *

-This will list all SSL VirtualHost blocks you need to modify.
 Note that your Apache installation directory may differ according to you distribution.
 The most common locations are:

 • /etc/httpd for Red Hat, CentOs, Fedora and many other distributions

-• /etc/apache2 for Debian, Ubuntu and Debian derivates
+• /etc/apache2 for Debian and Ubuntu distributions

 Step 2: Modify the virtual hosts